Target Disk Mode Not Working on macOS Ventura/Monterey - Qiling

 Step 3.
 Choose the "Format", "Scheme", and "Name" you want to use.

-Note: We advise choosing GUID Partition Map and Mac OS Extended (Journaled).
+Note: We recommend selecting the GUID Partition Map and Mac OS Extended (Journaled) format for your hard drive.

 Step 4.
 Now click on "Erase" to reformat the Mac.